mbamobioma1/my-first-project/README.md

 To make changes to your hosted project now you have gotten some corrections without deleting and rehosting:

 1. make changes to your local file
-2. click on **Add file** (on the same repository you hosted).
+2. click on **Add file** (on the same repository you hosted)
 3. click on **Upload file**
 4. drag and drop your project file or files
 5. click on commit changes
-6. visit your hosted project, and refresh to see the changes you made on the hosted project.
+6. visit your hosted project, and refresh to see the changes you made on the hosted project

-### Conclusion
+## Conclusion
-You can have your project hosted and make changes even after hosting without deleting and rehosting the project.
-Am sure this tutorial is helpful why not follow me on [Twitter](https://twitter.com/FidelisObioma) for daily tips on web development?
+In this tutorial you learnt how to host your project and make changes to already hosted project.
+If the tutorial is helpful, follow me on [Twitter](https://twitter.com/FidelisObioma) for daily tips on web development.